 You can still throw a small gathering, but make it “BYOE,” as in, “bring your own everything.”

 While group gatherings are safer outdoors than in, that doesn’t mean you should let down your guard.
 And your guests may prefer to eat food they have prepared themselves, too.
-You can ask them to pack their own meals and utensils as well.
+You can ask them to pack their own meals, drinks and utensils as well.

 What if you still yearn to host?
 Consider having the meal catered, since restaurants and commercial kitchens are likely to have high sanitation standards.
-If you order in, ask that a server plate the food as an extra precaution, rather than serving buffet-style.
+If you order in, consider individually packaged meals, rather than serving buffet-style.